DougLau/hatmil/README.md

-_Hatmil_ is a user-friendly HTML builder.
+_Hatmil_ is an HTML builder for Rust.
+It can be used to build or modify web pages dynamically.

 #### Elements